TUDelft-CS4110/syllabus/README.md

 ### GitHub

 GitHub is used for collaboration on assignments.
 Teams (project groups) can be formed through the Classroom for GitHub interface; please find the invitation link in the Blackboard announcement.
+For your convenience, we also provide [an overview of all teams and their topics](https://github.com/TUDelft-CS4110/syllabus/blob/master/TEAMS.md).

-An empty repository is created for each team and we request you use that for work on the assignments. **Please create at least a README.md file with the team member names and the topic of choice.** If you have any questions, ask on Slack. **Please note these repositories are public.**
+An empty, public repository is created for each team and we request you use that for work on the assignments. **Please create at least a README.md file with the team member names and the topic of choice.** If you have any questions, ask on Slack.

 ## General